All plans must be submitted electronically, wheather through the Developmental Service or directly to Daniel J. Baiamonte

 Please take note:

-Any building that is under the jurisdiction of the Georgia State Fire Marshal’s Office must still be submitted for review and approval to the Cherokee County Fire Marshal’s Office if the building is within Cherokee County.
+If the building is in Cherokee and is under the jurisdiction of the Georgia State Fire Marshal’s Office the plans must still be submitted for review and approval to the Cherokee County Fire Marshal’s Office as well as the Georgia State Fire Marshal’s Office.

 The Cherokee County Fire Marshal’s Office will charge a review fee for all reviews as stated in the fee schedule on this website.